Home » RECIPES » SAVORY » EASY MEALS » Rosemary and Thyme Chicken Thighs

 You are going to love how simple it is to make this dinner recipe.
 Here is a quick overview, the recipe card below will have complete and full details.

-1. Whisk together the sauce (olive oil, balsamic vinegar, honey, minced garlic, chopped fresh rosemary and thyme).
+1. Make the balsamic sauce.
+Whisk together the olive oil, balsamic vinegar, honey, minced garlic, chopped fresh rosemary and thyme.
 If you have extra time throw the sauce in the refrigerator for an hour or so to meld together and build even more flavor.

 4 Tips For The Juiciest Chicken EVER

-1. Allow your chicken thighs to sit at room temperature for about 15 to 20 minutes.
-This takes the chill off and means you will have evenly cooked chicken thighs.
+1. Allow the chicken thighs to sit at room temperature.
+15 to 20 minutes takes the chill off and means you will have evenly cooked chicken thighs.

 3. Bake at a high temperature.
 425° F works best and produces the juiciest bone-in chicken thighs.

-4. Allow the baked chicken thighs to rest for 10 minutes after removing from the oven.
-This will seal in the juices and finish the cooking process.
+4. Allow the baked chicken thighs to rest for 10 minutes.
+Cutting chicken straight out of the oven will cause the moisture to fall away.
+Allowing it to rest seals in the juices and finishes the cooking process.

 Plated rosemary and thyme chicken thighs with a salad and roasted potatoes